Skip to main content

 Background

 More than 50 schools in Tennessee are currently equipped with a solar solution.
 Few, if any, are also equipped with modern battery storage capabilities.
 The Cheatham County School District began exploring solar options in early 2020 to reduce Cheatham County schools’ electricity bills and equip students for careers in the renewable energy industry.
-CCSD seeks innovative and transformative ways to prepare students for post-secondary job opportunities and introduce solar science to college-bound students interested in design, engineering and operations, and maintenance.
+CCSD seeks innovative and transformative ways to prepare students for post-secondary job opportunities and introduce solar science to college-bound students interested in design, engineering and operations and maintenance.

 Cheatham County’s strategic plan calls for future growth with a focus on preserving natural resources through the introduction of alternative, renewable energy solutions.
-The addition of battery technology and storage solutions provides additional capabilities and resiliency for the communities.
+The addition of battery technology and storage solutions provide additional capabilities and resiliency for the communities.
 The goal of the pilot project, both the solar and storage installation and the Career and Technical Education (CTE)/STEM curriculum, is to create a model for all of Tennessee’s 147 school districts as well as schools in other regional TVA service areas.

 Overview